 Students must take eight approved graduate courses (0.50 unit weight) over two terms.
 Students who choose to do the Master's Research Paper (0.50 unit weight) must complete seven approved graduate courses (0.50 unit weight) over two terms.

 The availability of particular courses depends on sufficient student demand.

 Course Grades Required

-Candidates must obtain an average of at least a 75% in the courses presented in fulfillment of the degree requirements.
-The records will be reviewed of those whose cumulative average at the end of the first term is below 75% and the candidate may be required to withdraw from the program.
+Students must achieve an average of at least 60% in each MAcc course and an average of at least 75% across all courses presented in fulfillment of the degree requirements.
+Students with a first-term average below 75% may be required to withdraw from the program.